Cytomegalovirus (CMV) is a common virus that's usually harmless. Sometimes it causes problems in babies and people with a weakened immune system.

 - people with a weakened immune system

-Treatment should help to weaken the virus and reduce the chance of serious problems – but it does not cure CMV infection.
+Treatment weakens the virus and lowers the chance of serious problems, but it does not cure the CMV infection.

-The best way to reduce the risk of catching CMV during pregnancy is with some simple hygiene measures:
+The best way to lower the chance of getting cytomegalovirus (CMV) during pregnancy is to:

-- regularly wash toys or other items that get young children's saliva or urine on them
+- regularly wash toys or other items that may have young children's saliva or pee on them

 There's currently no vaccine for CMV.

-Pregnant women who work closely with children or already have a young family are more at risk of catching CMV.
+Pregnant women who work closely with children or already have a young family are more at risk of getting CMV.

 Page last reviewed: 20 July 2023